 Because of my background as an athlete and professor, I understand the system, but I’m not part of the system.
 This is key.
 Coaches, athletic trainers, and other athletic staff are invaluable resources, but can only do so much when it comes to the mental game, adjusting to college, and the skills needed to maintain academic involvement and achievement while excelling in their sport.
 No matter how comfortable an athlete may be with their coach, they’re probably not going to say “Hey coach, I’ve been struggling with my confidence lately.”
 Coaches have a different role and often a different goal.
 That’s where I come in!

-Learn more about our approach to helping competitive student athletes win, on and off the field.
+Learn more about our approach to helping competitive athletes win, on and off the field.

-I’m married to Wade, who is the best.
-Seriously.
-He’s always game for a new goal.
-We met in college where he played baseball and I played softball (I know, it’s super beautiful and meant to be).
+I’m married to Wade.
+We met in college where he played baseball and I played softball (awww, I know).
 We have two sons who are amazing (and who are at the ages where they would rather I not talk much about them).
 We have three awesome dogs who make our family complete.
 In our spare time, we enjoy sports, being outdoors, and renovating homes.
-We have lived in 7 houses in 16 years and are currently renovating our 100+ year old home.
+We have lived in 8 houses in 20 years and recently renovated our 100+ year old home.
 Always something new & exciting with our family!